AudreyBil/realbnb-extension/airbnb-revival-chrome/README.md

 1. Get an API key from [OpenAI](https://platform.openai.com/api-keys)
 2. After installing the extension, click on its icon in your browser toolbar
 3. If no API key is set, you'll see a prompt to set up your key
+4. Alternatively, on Mozilla:
-4. Alternatively, right-click on the extension icon and select "Options"
+	- right-click on the extension icon and select "Manage Extension"
+	- In the about:addons tab, click on the 3 dots on the right of the extension name then select Preferences
-5. Enter your OpenAI API key and click "Save"
+	- Enter your OpenAI API key and click "Save"
+5. Alternatively, on Chrome:

 ## Usage